aaiaueil/aaiaueil/README.md

 ### About me

-I am a PhD student at Université Gustave Eiffel, in the Laboratoire de Biomécanique et Mécanique des Chocs (LBMC), Lyon, France.
-I work on the development of new methods for video-based markerless motion capture in biomechanics.
+I am now a postdoctoral researcher at Ecole de Technologie Supérieure, in the Laboratoire d'Innovation Ouverte en Technologies de la Santé, Montréal, Québec, Canada.
+I work on the use of markerless motion capture and machine learning to improve fall risk prediction for healthy elderly adults.
+This one-year postdoc is a continuation of a first postdoc carried out with the LAMIH in Université Polytechnique Hauts-de-France, France.
 I am curious about biomechanics in general and motion analysis in particular, with a strong interest in the methods used for motion analysis.

 **Education 👩‍🎓**

 - PhD student in biomechanics and motion analysis, Université Gustave Eiffel, Lyon, France.
-Started in 2021, expecting to finish in 2024!
+Finished in 2024!
 - M. Sc in biomechanics, Arts et Métiers Paristech, Paris, France.
 - M. Sc in engineering, Ecole des Mines de Saint-Etienne, Saint-Etienne, France.